ajaypv7/Devops-Project/README.md

 2. Click on 'Create pipeline'.
 3. Select 'GitHub' as the code repository and authenticate if required.
 4. Choose the repository you forked earlier.
-5. Select 'Existing Azure Pipelines YAML file' and point to the YAML file in the `/pipelines` directory.
+5. Select 'Existing Azure Pipelines YAML file' and point to the YAML file in the `/infra` directory.
 6. Run the pipeline to build and deploy your application and infrastructure.

 ## Deploying the Infrastructure
-1. The pipeline will automatically deploy the infrastructure defined in the Bicep templates located in the `/bicep` directory.
+1. The pipeline will automatically deploy the infrastructure defined in the Bicep templates located in the `/infra` directory.
 2. Monitor the pipeline's progress and review the logs to ensure everything is deploying correctly.

 ## Verifying the Deployment
-1. Once the pipeline runs successfully, check your Azure portal to verify that the resources are deployed.
+ Once the pipeline runs successfully, check your Azure portal to verify that the resources are deployed.
-2. Connect to the Azure SQL Database using the connection string provided in the Azure portal.

 ## Architecture Documentation
 Refer to the 'Architecture.md' file in the root of the repository for a high-level explanation of the overall architecture and the resources created.